-For many people, safety and security are the foundation of a successful relationship.
-Without security, you might be worried that your partner is going to leave you or that you won’t be able to handle a breakup.
+Safety and security are the foundation of a successful relationship for many people.
+Without security, you might be worried that your partner will leave you or that you won’t be able to handle a breakup.

 Psychologists have discovered that there are four attachment styles.
-The style in which we are attached to our partner influences the way that we feel about our relationships, the behaviors we display the relationship, and even how we pick partners.
-Secure attachment is the most common (and arguably, the most desired) attachment style.
+The style in which we are attached to our partner influences how we feel about our relationships, the behaviors we display in the relationship, and even how we pick partners.
+Secure attachment is the most common (arguably the most desired) attachment style.
 If you are not secure in your relationship, you may display the behavior of the other attachment styles:

-I’m going to focus on the Secure Attachment style, what it looks like, and how you can grow into this style.
+I will focus on the Secure Attachment style, its looks, and how you can grow into it.
 Attachment styles are not fixed.
 Even if you display the behaviors of an ambivalent, avoidant, or disorganized attachment style, you can change your mindset and feel more secure in your relationships.

 How Do We Develop a Secure Attachment Style?

-Attachment styles are developed before we can even say the word “attachment!”
+Attachment styles are developed before we can even say “attachment!”
 Psychologists in the 1950s observed that children go through various stages of attachment as they grow bonds with one or more caregivers.

-Caregivers are supposed to us with safety, security, and basic needs from an early age.
-Unfortunately, some of these caregivers fail on these duties.
-But if a caregiver routinely provides their child with needs and is a supportive presence in their life, the child will feel secure in their relationship with the caregiver.
-They will trust that the caregiver will feed them, house them, and protect them.
-When the caregiver is gone, the child feels secure in knowing that the caregiver will come back.
+Caregivers are supposed to provide us with safety, security, and basic needs from an early age.
+Unfortunately, some of these caregivers fail in these duties.
+However, if a caregiver routinely provides their child with needs and is supportive, the child will feel secure in their relationship with the caregiver.
+They will trust that the caregiver will feed, house, and protect them.
+When the caregiver is gone, the child feels secure knowing that the caregiver will return.

 This type of parenting forms a secure attachment style.
-As a child with a secure attachment style grows up, they are likely to display similar behaviors toward a romantic partner.
+As a child with a secure attachment style grow up, they are likely to display similar behaviors toward a romantic partner.
 They look for partners that will fulfill their needs.
-When the partner “leaves” or is absent, the person trusts that they will come back.
+When the partner “leaves” or is absent, the child trusts they will return.
 This makes for a fulfilling relationship.

-You can tell that someone has a secure attachment style because they display secure behaviors.
+You can tell someone has a secure attachment style because they display secure behaviors.